doncandela/mgah/mgah.md

     ModuleNotFoundError: No module named 'mpi4py'
     ```

-  - If we run these same commands in the container `ompi5.sif`, we see that OpenMPI 5.0.3 is installed and we can successfully run `mpi_hw.py` and `osu_bw.py`
+  - If we run these same commands in the container `ompi5.sif`, we see that OpenMPI 5.0.3 is installed in the container and we can successfully run `mpi_hw.py` and `osu_bw.py`:

     ```
     (base)..$ apptainer exec "$SIFS"/ompi5.sif ompi_info | head -n 2